marcobrioschi/merchantconverter/README.md

 ### Instructions

-Import the gradle project and run the class --Main--.
+Import the gradle project and run the class _Main_.
 If you use the flag _--timemaster_ the program enable the dialect of TimeMaster planet that use IIII instead of IV.

 ### Design choices